-If you are studying conservation, it’s likely that you are someone who enjoys spending a great deal of time outdoors.
+If you are studying conservation and seeking wildlife internships, it’s likely that you are someone who enjoys spending a great deal of time outdoors.
 Assuming you fall into this category, all of South Africa will be your playground before, during, and after your conservation internship placement.

 Some of the most popular outdoor activities in South Africa include surfing, kitesurfing, sailing, trail running, mountain biking, cycling, SCUBA Diving, ocean kayaking, skydiving, sandboarding, rock climbing, and hiking.
 South Africans love to participate in sporting clubs, so joining a sporting club during your internship in South Africa will be an excellent way to meet locals who share your interests.
 The South African Rand is a very weak currency relative to the U.S. Dollar, Euro, and Pound, which makes participating in most outdoor excursions surprisingly affordable too!

-3. South Africa is home to one of the Seven New Natural Wonders of the World.
+3. South Africa hosts one of the Seven New Natural Wonders of the World.

 The iconic Table Mountain, named one of the seven new natural wonders of the world, is symbolic of the staggering beauty you will encounter during your conservation internship in South Africa.
 It is awe inspiring to say the least, and a sight that will never get old.
 If you decide to complete your conservation internship in Cape Town, Table Mountain will loom above you like a cathedral as you travel about the city daily, and it will be hard not to be affected by the unique environment it provides.
 Wilderness and adventure will be on your doorstep if you choose to intern in Cape Town, and you’ll be able to access Table Mountain National Park in as little as 10 minutes from the center of Cape Town.

 4. South Africa has biodiversity unlike anywhere else in the world.